cosmos/cosmos/whitepaper.md

 ### Classic Byzantine Fault Tolerance

-Consensus in the presence of malicious participants is a problem dating back to the early 80s, when Leslie Lamport appropriated the phrase "Byzantine fault" to refer to processes that might behave arbitrarily, in contrast to a "crash fault", wherein a process simply crashes.
-Early solutions were discovered for synchronous networks, where there is an upper bound on message latency, though they only found practical use in highly controlled environments (airplane controllers and datacenters synchronized via atomic clock).
+Consensus in the presence of malicious participants is a problem dating back to the early 80s, when Leslie Lamport coined the phrase "Byzantine fault" to refer to arbitrary process behavior that deviates from the intended behavior, in contrast to a "crash fault", wherein a process simply crashes.
+Early solutions were discovered for synchronous networks where there is an upper bound on message latency, though pratical use was limited to highly controlled environments such as airplane controllers and datacenters synchronized via atomic clocks.
 It was not until the late 90s that Practical Byzantine Fault Tolerance (PBFT) was introduced as an asynchronous consensus algorithm able to tolerate up to 1/3 of processes behaving arbitrarily.
 PBFT became the standard algorithm, spawning many variations, including most recently by IBM as part of their contribution to Hyperledger.

-The benefit of Tendermint consensus over PBFT is that Tendermint has an improved chain structure.
+The main benefit of Tendermint consensus over PBFT is that Tendermint has an improved chain structure.
 Tendermint blocks must commit in order, which obviates the complexity and communication overhead associated with PBFT's view-changes.
 In addition, the batching of transactions into blocks allows for regular Merkle-hashing of the application state, rather than periodic digests as with PBFT's checkpointing scheme.
 This allows for faster provable transaction commits for light-clients, and as we'll later show, faster inter-blockchain communication.